-Three degree programs are offered in the Department of Management and Marketing: Bachelor of Science in International Business, Bachelor of Science in Management, and Bachelor of Science in Marketing.
-All three programs integrate the international aspects of business in course content as it applies to appropriate functional areas of study.
+Four degree programs are offered in the Department of Management and Marketing: Bachelor of Science in Business Analysis, Bachelor of Science in International Business, Bachelor of Science in Management, and Bachelor of Science in Marketing.
+All four programs integrate the international aspects of business in course content as it applies to appropriate functional areas of study.

-In addition to the three majors offered by the Department of Management and Marketing, the college also offers degree programs in Accounting, Business Economics, Economics, Entrepreneurship, Finance, and Computer Information Systems.
-For more details on these majors, see the listings in this catalog for the Departments of Accounting and Finance, Economics, Entrepreneurship, and Computer Science.
+In addition to the four majors offered by the Department of Management and Marketing, the college also offers degree programs in Accounting, Business Economics, Economics, Entrepreneurship, and Finance.
+For more details on these majors, see the listings in this catalog for the Departments of Accounting and Finance, Economics, and Entrepreneurship.